PHP Security Vulnerabilities That Still Cause Business Website Breaches

 Remote Code Execution: When Deserialisation Becomes a Weapon

 PHP's unserialize() function is a direct path to remote code execution.
 It takes a string and reconstructs a PHP object from it.
-If an attacker can control the input to unserialize(), they can craft a payload that exploits PHP's object autoloading mechanism to execute arbitrary code.
+If an attacker can control the input to unserialize(), they can craft a payload that exploits PHP's object autoloading mechanism to execute arbitrary code on your server.

-The correct approach is simple: never use unserialize() on data that comes from untrusted sources.
+Never use unserialize() on data that comes from untrusted sources.
 Use JSON instead, which does not support object deserialisation.
-If you must handle serialised PHP data, use json_encode() and json_decode() throughout your application.
+If you must handle serialised PHP data, use json_encode() and json_decode() throughout your application:

 // Unsafe - never use on untrusted input